 \subsection{SPR approximation}

-To achieve sufficiently fast sampling of an even larger number of particles, one can introduce the following approximation to the sampling procedure.
+One can introduce the following approximation to the sampling procedure to achieve sufficiently fast sampling of an even larger number of particles.
 Particles are sampled one by one.
 When the $i$th particle is sampled, its possible overlap with any of the already sampled particles is checked.
-If an overlap is detected, the sampled particle is rejected and the process is repeated.
-The difference from the exact method is that the already sampled $i-1$ particles are not rejected but kept.
-This procedure is referred to as the single particle rejection (SPR) approximation and it allows one to significantly improve the speed of the sampling procedure, especially for large systems.
+If an overlap is detected, the sampled particle is rejected, and the process is repeated.
+The difference from the exact method is that the already sampled $i-1$ particles are not rejected but retained.
+This procedure is referred to as the single particle rejection (SPR) approximation, and it allows one to significantly improve the speed of the sampling procedure, especially for large systems.
 The SPR approximation can be expected to be most accurate for moderate values of $bn$, i.e. for dilute systems.
-Indeed, in dilute systems it is extremely unlikely for a newly sampled particle to overlap with more than one other particle, thus, there is no real need to reject all previously sampled particles if only a single is detected.
+Indeed, in dilute systems, it is improbable for a newly sampled particle to overlap with more than one other particle.
+Thus, there is no real need to reject all previously sampled particles if only a single overlap is detected.

-To test the accuracy of the SPR approximation we depict the corresponding results obtained with it for $\tilde \omega_\alpha$ in Fig.~\ref{fig:wCEperiodicfast}, for $N = 80,\,160,\,640$, for the periodic box only and in the canonical ensemble.
-The results for $N = 80$ and $160$ are consistent within errors with the results of the full method, shown in Fig.~\ref{fig:wCEperiodicfast} by the symbols.
+The accuracy of the SPR approximation can be tested with simulations.
+The results for $\tilde \omega_\alpha$ obtained using the SPR approximation are depicted in Fig.~\ref{fig:wCEperiodicfast}, for $N = 80,\,160,\,640$, for the periodic box only, and in the canonical ensemble.
+The results for $N = 80$ and $160$ are consistent within errors with the results of the unbiased method, shown in Fig.~\ref{fig:wCEperiodicfast} by the symbols.
 The results for $N = 640$ indicate the approaching of the grand-canonical value $\omega_{\rm gce}^{\rm ev}$ in the limit $N \to \infty$.

-We can further test the method for higher values of $bn$.
+The method can be tested further by considering higher values of $bn$.
 Figure~\ref{fig:wCESPR} depicts the results for $bn = 0.03,\,0.1,\,0.25,\,0.5$, all calculated for $N = 320$ within the SPR approximation.
 The dash-dotted horizontal lines correspond to the grand-canonical values expected in the thermodynamic limit, as calculated within the Carnahan-Starling approximation~(see Appendix~\ref{app:HS}).
-The Monte Carlo results are consistent with approaching of the grand-canonical values for all values of $bn$ considered.
+The Monte Carlo results consistently approach the grand-canonical values for all values of $bn$ considered.
 One can conclude that the SPR approximation produces accurate results for the variance of particle number distributions at densities at least up to $bn = 0.5$.